greenboxal/doggohub/doc/development/post_deployment_migrations.md

 Some other examples where these migrations are useful:

-* Cleaning up data generated due to a bug in GitLab
+* Cleaning up data generated due to a bug in DoggoHub
 * Removing tables
 * Migrating jobs from one Sidekiq queue to another